 The basic concept to understand is that in order to change the color of a given piece of text, you need to encapsulate that text in a code block.
 This is a three-line block of text with your text as the middle block.
 The first line of the code block should be three ” ` ” characters, followed by the code phrase that tells the Solarized Dark theme what color to display.
 Then the second line needs to be your text, and the third line of the code block should be three more ” ` ” characters.
 So a sample code block would look like:

-This text would appear to be green if you put it in Discord.
+This text will appear to be green if you put it in Discord.

-There are some limitations on this method.
-One, you have to do it for every line of text you want to colorize – you can’t just turn a color on or off.
+There are some limitations to this method.
+One, you have to do it for every line of text you want to colorize – you can’t just turn color on or off.
 Two, your text will appear in a box in the Discord server.
-And three, special characters like ‘ and punctuation marks often won’t be colorized.
+And three, special characters like ‘ and punctuation marks often won’t, be colorized.
 For example:

 I’m very special!

 Note that the “I’m very special!” text isn’t all green, and that it’s inside a box.

 The highlight.js codes give access to seven new colors in addition to the default grey.
 Here are the codes, and samples of their appearance.
 Note that the first code needs to have its mouth washed out with soap.